Analytics has become an integral part of life, from finding the shortest route to work to forecasting stock market trends.

 - Average Search Engine Results Page (SERP) Position

-Now that we’ve discussed all the types of sales analytics mapping them to your business analytics becomes extremely easy.
+Now that we’ve discussed all the types of sales analysis methods, mapping them to your business analytics becomes extremely easy.
 This table sums it all up.

 You can bookmark this page or download this Sales Analytics Guide to share with your team.